MAPReiff/M8-Bot/README.md

   - !m8bug - Returns a link to report bugs!
   - !allstreamers - Returns a list of all streamers the bot stalks!
   - !mystreamers - Returns a list of streamers assigned to that channel!
-  - !beam - Used to lookup info about a beam user!
+  - !mixer - Used to lookup info about a mixer user!
   - !ping on/off - Allows a server owner/admin to decide whether or not M8 Bot can use @here in that channel!
 Default is on.

 ### [Click Here to Add the bot to your server!]